Are you planning train travel in Europe and are wondering exactly how does Interrail work?

 - 4 days within one month

 - 15 days continuous

 - 2 months continuous

 As the name suggests, you use a continuous pass on consecutive days.
 For example; if you buy a one-month continuous pass it remains valid for one month after the date it is first used, allowing you unlimited travel within that period.

-What countries are covered by the Interrail Global Pass?
+countries covered by the Interrail Global Pass

 The Interrail Global Pass gives you the freedom to explore 33 countries.
 These are Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.

 Interrail One Country Pass

 But what if you are planning an in-depth visit to just one country?
 Visiting the vineyards of France perhaps?
 Or exploring Switzerland’s Alpine valleys?

 If that’s the case, buying an Interrail Global Pass is likely to be a waste of money.
 Instead, look at an Interrail One Country Pass.